Early Childhood Education

 Early childhood programs – undergraduate, master’s and doctoral – at the University of Florida prepare students to shape the future by fostering success among young children.

 Our faculty prepare practitioners and researchers for the exciting field of early childhood.
 Designed to meet the needs of traditional students, as well as working professionals, students learn about developmentally appropriate programming and evidence-based practices to support the learning and development of diverse young children and their families.

 Early Childhood programs in the UF College of Education prepare students to shape the future by fostering success among young children.

 Contact the Early Childhood Education program coordinator for more information.

 Unified Early Childhood ProTeach

-The Unified Early Childhood ProTeach program is an interdisciplinary teacher education program designed to prepare educators to work with all children – including those with disabilities and from diverse backgrounds – from the earliest ages to grade 3.
+The Unified Early Childhood ProTeach program is an interdisciplinary education program designed to prepare educators to work with all children – including those with disabilities and from diverse backgrounds – from the earliest ages to grade three.